hassio-addons/repository/esphome/DOCS.md

 Adding this option to the add-on configuration allows you to disable authentication by setting it to `true`.

-### Option: `esphome_version`

-Manually override which ESPHome version to use in the add-on.
-For example to install the latest development version, use `"esphome_version": "dev"`, or for version 1.14.0: `"esphome_version": "v1.14.0""`.

-Please note that this does not always work and is only meant for testing, usually the ESPHome add-on and dashboard version must match to guarantee a working system.

 ### Option: `relative_url`

 Host the ESPHome dashboard under a relative URL, so that it can be integrated